ea3igt/HL2-PA70/README.md

 Based on the previous version, I wanted to improve the PA70 interface capabilities.
 Therefore, I replaced the simple 128x64 display of v3.0 with a 3.5" Nextion Touch Display [NX4832K035](https://itead.cc/product/nx4832k035-nextion-3-5-enhanced-series-hmi-touch-display/) to provide all the interfacing capabilities I needed.
 Using this Touch Display, together with the Arduino Board, I can control several internal parameters of PA70, including:

-- Minimum, Warning, and Maximum PA gauge temperature on the MOSFET
+- Minimum, Warning, and Maximum PA temperature (sensed on the top of the MOSFET)
 - Minimum Fan temperature activation
 - Maximum PA temperature for protection (PA bias will be disconnected)
 - Other parameters to be used soon (PWR, SWR, etc.)